cilium/cilium/Documentation/bpf.rst

 As it can be seen in the verifier analysis, the ``llvm-objdump`` output dumps the same BPF assembler code as the kernel.

-Leaving out the ``-no-show-raw-insn`` option will also dump the raw ``struct bpf_insn`` as hex in front of the assembly:
+Leaving out the ``--no-show-raw-insn`` option will also dump the raw ``struct bpf_insn`` as hex in front of the assembly:

 .. code-block:: shell-session